cuthbertLab/music21/music21/doc/moduleStream.rst

 **getElementsByClass()**

     Return a list of all Elements that match the className.
 Note that, as this appends Elements to a new Stream, whatever former parent relationship the Element had is lost.
-The Eleemnts parents is set to the new stream that contains it.
-This can be avoided by unpacking the Element, which returns a list.
+The Element's parent is set to the new stream that contains it.

     >>> a = Stream()
-    >>> a.fillNone(10) # adds Elements with obj == None
+    >>> a.repeatCopy(note.Rest(), range(10))
     >>> for x in range(4):
     ...     n = note.Note('G#')
     ...     n.offset = x * 3